Nickguild1993/Stock-Analysis/README.md

 ### Summary: In a summary statement, address the following questions.

 ### What are the advantages or disadvantages of refactoring code?
+Refactoring code makes it cleaner and easier to read.
+It's like editing a draft in order to make it more presentable.
+You're not changing the behavior, or the outcome of the code, you're just making it run more efficiently.
+A possible disadvantage is that you introduce bugs (which I certainly did) into the code by refactoring it.
+Those bugs will have to be addressed before you can run the code against the original to see if it performs more efficiently.

 ### How do these pros and cons apply to refactoring the original VBA script?
+The refactored code does look cleaner and has a better format that makes it easier to read line by line.
+However, in the process of refactoring the code, I must've ran into dozens of bugs that I created by incorrectly writting it.
+Given the time I had to put into writting it correctly, compared to the small difference in efficiency gained, I don't know that it was worth it in a vacuum to refactor in this scenario.
+(Of course it was well worth it as a learning experience).